Youth Baseball Rules Addendum

 1. Teams may start a game with eight (8) players.
 The ninth (9th) & tenth (10th) positions in the batting order shall be declared an out each turn at bat.

 2. Approved Ruling: A ninth (9th) & tenth (10th) player and all subsequent players may be added to the bottom of the batting line-up as soon as they become available.

 8. Teams may use free substitution on defense, but the batting order shall remain the same.

 10. The batter shall receive a maximum of six (6) pitches or three (3) swinging strikes.

-13. A courtesy runner for the catcher of record only the previous inning may be used.
+13. A courtesy runner for only the previous inning may be used for the catcher of record.
 The courtesy runner shall be the player that made the previous out.
 If no outs have been recorded in the game, the courtesy runner shall be the previous batter not on base.
 If the team batting has not played defense yet and a courtesy runner is used for a player, the player that was run for must assume the catching position the next inning.
 This scenario only applies in the first inning for the visiting team.

 14. A team may score a maximum of seven (7) runs per inning.

 15. The game is over when the opposing team is mathematically eliminated from scoring enough runs to win or tie the game.
 (Run Rules still apply)

 16. After every play, umpires shall call “Time” and declare the ball dead.
 “Time” shall be called as soon as all runners are not attempting to advance.
 “Time” does not have to be called by the defense for the purpose of this rule.